augustebaum/RL-hospital/README.md

   - Shorten introduction (Auguste)
   - Describe experiments (what is being compared, what is expected)
     - Experiment 1 (Todor)
+- Better document to use of each file

 ## Report Plan
 1.